SauceCode01/sj1-boilerplate/README.md

 # GDG PUP Webverse vol. 1: Frontend Basics - Boilerplate

+## ❓ What is the purpose of this repository?

 This is the **starter code** for the Live Coding session.

-## 📂 Files

--   **`index.html`**: Contains the basic HTML structure and font links.
--   **`styles.css`**: Contains the CSS variables and basic reset.

-## 🎯 Goal

 During the session, we will populate these files to build a **Student Portfolio** website featuring:
 -   Sparky Image
 -   Flexbox & Grid Layouts

-## 🛠️ Getting the Code
+## 📂 What are these files for?

+-   **`index.html`**: Contains the basic HTML structure and font links.
+-   **`styles.css`**: Contains the CSS variables and basic reset.

+## 📥 How to get your own copy?

 ### Option 1: Download ZIP (Easiest)
 1. Click the green **Code** button at the top of this page.